+It is concluded that the existing Rel-16 N3IWF-architecture is used as the basis to address data service from both networks and service continuity between the two networks.

+Concurrent access to VIAPA services and PLMN services can be supported as follows:

+- The single radio UE may register on the SNPN and accesses VIAPA services directly via the SNPN and accesses PLMN services via the SNPN and the PLMN's N3IWF.

+- The single radio UE may register on the PLMN and accesses VIAPA services directly via the PLMN (e.g. based on a local UPF and direct peering between the PLMN and the venue's VIAPA services) and also accesses SNPN services via the PLMN and the SNPN's N3IWF.

-It is concluded that the existing Rel-16 N3IWF-architecture is used as the basis to address data service from both networks and service continuity between the two networks.Editor's note: With Rel-16 N3IWF architecture, whether it can ensure that the VIAPA applications obtains QoS in the underlay network, and if not, how to enhance the Rel-16 N3IWF architecture, is FFS.
+Editor's note: With Rel-16 N3IWF architecture, whether it can ensure that the VIAPA applications obtains QoS in the underlay network, and if not, how to enhance the Rel-16 N3IWF architecture, is FFS.